 On the plane back to Los Angeles David - unaware that Maddie met Tess - tells her that his ex-wife was there with the man she cheated on him with and they are getting married.
 Maddie listens sympathetically and goes along with it.
 She could have confessed that she knew everything, but she doesn’t.
 She lets him tell his tale and supports him as he speaks it.
 This was Moonlighting’s strength.
 As an audience, we want the romance.
 We want to know that they are there for each other and that they care enough to travel thousands of miles for the other; David did it himself in the season 2 episode ‘Money Talks Maddie Walks’, where he follows her to Argentina after she travels there to confront the man who stole her fortune.
 This was the Maddie and David we wanted to see develop further.

 Karen Hall wrote a masterclass in character development and emotional dialogue within this episode.
 It gave both Bruce Willis and Cybill Shepherd an episode of substance to really get their teeth into.
 In Scott Ryan’s book, Moonlighting: An Oral History, Cybill Shepherd says that the scene when she first arrives in New York is one of the best things she has ever done.
-And it is in episodes such as this where both Willis and Shepherd stand out as greats.
+It is in episodes such as this where both Willis and Shepherd are given the opportunity to individually shine.